SCUM Manifesto: Film

 Scum Manifesto was adapted into a 1976 short film directed by Carole Roussopoulos and Delphine Seyrig.
 In the film, Seyrig reads several passages from a French translation of Solanas's manifesto.
 The film was necessary because the French translation of the manifesto sold out quickly and there was a clamor for more copies.

-Warhol later satirized the whole event in a subsequent movie, Women in Revolt, calling a group similar to Solanas's S.C.U.M., "P.I.G."
+Warhol later satirized the whole event in a subsequent film, Women in Revolt, calling a group similar to Solanas's S.C.U.M., "P.I.G."
 (Politically Involved Girlies).

-Solanas's creative work and relationship with Warhol is depicted in the 1996 film, I Shot Andy Warhol, a significant portion of which relates to the SCUM Manifesto, and Solanas's disputes on notions of authorship with Warhol.
+Solanas's creative work and relationship with Warhol is depicted in the 1996 film I Shot Andy Warhol, a significant portion of which relates to the SCUM Manifesto, and Solanas's disputes on notions of authorship with Warhol.

 Television

 "Viva Los Muertos!", an episode of the animated comedy TV series The Venture Bros., features a character named Val who directly quotes the SCUM Manifesto throughout the episode.

 The SCUM manifesto was presented as a plot device in the FX television series American Horror Story: Cult, first seen in the episode "Valerie Solanas Died for Your Sins: Scumbag", which first aired on October 17, 2017.
 A fictionalized version of Valerie Solanas, played by the actress Lena Dunham, recited the manifesto throughout the episode.